ninyancat13/models/statistical-methods-and-models.md

 #### Recall
 ![image](https://user-images.githubusercontent.com/43540613/182317751-0ec492a5-8cfc-41fb-bd8d-99416265ec80.png)

-So Recall actually calculates how many of the Actual Positives our model capture through labeling it as Positive (True Positive).
+So Recall actually calculates how many of the Actual Positives our model captured through labeling it as Positive (True Positive).
 Applying the same understanding, we know that Recall shall be the model metric we use to select our best model when there is a high cost associated with False Negative.

 For instance, in fraud detection or sick patient detection.
 If a fraudulent transaction (Actual Positive) is predicted as non-fraudulent (Predicted Negative), the consequence can be very bad for the bank.
 Similarly, in sick patient detection.
 If a sick patient (Actual Positive) goes through the test and predicted as not sick (Predicted Negative).
 The cost associated with False Negative will be extremely high if the sickness is contagious.